List of national legal systems: Religious law

-Religious law refers to the notion of a religious system or document being used as a legal source, though the methodology used varies.
-For example, the use of Judaism and halakha for public law has a static and unalterable quality, precluding amendment through legislative acts of government or development through judicial precedent; Christian canon law is more similar to civil law in its use of codes; and Islamic sharia law (and fiqh jurisprudence) is based on legal precedent and reasoning by analogy (qiyas), and is thus considered similar to common law.
+Religious law refers to the use of a religious system or document as a legal source, though the methodology varies.
+For example, the use of Judaism and halakha for public law has a static and unalterable quality, precluding amendment through legislative acts of government or development through judicial precedent; Christian canon law is more similar to civil law in its use of codes; and Islamic sharia law (and fiqh jurisprudence) is based on legal precedent and reasoning by analogy (qiyas); it is thus considered similar to common law.

 The main kinds of religious law are sharia in Islam, halakha in Judaism, and canon law in some Christian groups.
-In some cases these are intended purely as individual moral guidance, whereas in other cases they are intended and may be used as the basis for a country's legal system; the latter was particularly common during the Middle Ages.
+In some cases, these are intended purely as individual moral guidance, whereas in others they may be used as the basis for a country's legal system; the latter was particularly common during the Middle Ages.